knwtechs/subscript.io-bos/README.md

 3. Once contracts are deployed, UI shows a link to the merchant dashboard, which the merchant can follow to check informations about all his existent subscriptions collections
 4. In the merchant dashboard, the UI shows two buttons for each collection deployed by the merchant.
 The first button can be used to copy the code of an Iframe that the merchant can use to embed the button in his application, while the second copies a widget used for checking that a subscription is active

-# User’s point of view
+# Customer’s point of view
   1. The user chooses a subscription on the merchant’s application and buys it using the mentioned button
   2. After subscription purchase, the UI shows a link to the user’s dashboard, where the user can visualize informations about all his active subscriptions (collection name, renewal deadline…)
   3. The user’s dashboard shows a button that can be used to renew the subscription (upon payment of the recurrent price)